 What’s best about

 So can you use a sauce this spicy?
-Maybe not as a daily driver (for most), but in certain instances you’ll be grabbing for
+Maybe not as a daily driver (for most), but in certain instances, you’ll be grabbing for

 It’s really delicious with ahi tuna and sushi.
 If you’re looking for an alternative to wasabi for that next sushi meal, look no further.
 You’ll reach for

-You can also cut this hot sauce with any number of condiments to curb the spiciness and provide unique flavor twists.
+You can also cut this hot sauce with many condiments to curb the spiciness and provide unique flavor twists.
 I mixed this into my ketchup and barbecue sauces.
 It works very well then as a spicy dip for potato chips, fries, chicken tenders, and so much more.
 In fact, the umami is such a delicious flavor, you’ll often get the best of this sauce with just a little dilution into a base.

 The flavor and heat balance alone should make this a collection staple for any hot sauce connoisseur.
 Really,